jmessiass/c2/README.md

 $ pip install -r requirements.txt
 $ python server.py -p 12345 (choose any port)
 ```
-in another machine, execute the client (don't forget of using the same port from server)
+in another machine, execute the client (before run the client, set the IP from server in HOST and using the same PORT from server)

 ```sh
 $ python client.py